CSC3060 Introduction to Computer Systems

 Example Questions

-x == (int)(double) xTruex == (int)(float) xFalse (e.g. )d == (double)(float) dFalse (e.g. )f == (float)(double) fTrued*d >= 0.0True
+int,float,double(Their values are arbitrary, except that neither nor equals , , or .).
+Then:x == (int)(double) xTruex == (int)(float) xFalse (e.g. )d == (double)(float) dFalse (e.g. )f == (float)(double) fTrued*d >= 0.0True

 Precision (IEEE 754-2008 Standard Formats)